numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 the benchmark suite.
 The chosen setup should reflect a "realistic average scenario". [#]_ The **time divided by the number of function evaluations shall be presented separately for each dimension**.
-The chosen setup, coding language, compiler and computational architecture for conducting these experiments are described.
+The chosen setup, coding language, compiler and computational architecture for conducting these experiments are to be described.

 ..
 The :file:`exampletiming.*` code template is provided to run this experiment.
 For CPU-inexpensive algorithms the timing might mainly reflect the time spent in function :math:`fgeneric`.